Brosh, Israel: Etymology

 The name Brosh is taken from the Book of Isaiah, specifically Isaiah 41:19:

 I will plant in the wilderness the cedar, the acacia-tree, and the myrtle, and the oil-tree; I will set in the desert the cypress, the plane-tree, and the larch together;

 Two other nearby moshavim, Tidhar (plane-tree) and Ta'ashur (larch) take their name from this passage and the three of them are known as the Moshavei Yahdav (lit. the "Together Moshavim").

 History

 The moshav was established in 1953, with Moroccan immigrants making up most of the founders.
 It houses a service centre serving all three moshavim, including a library, an after-school child care centre, a club for the elderly and a medical clinic.

+In Moshav there are 60 farm houses and a community extension.

+Some of the moshav's residents are engaged in agriculture - growing potatoes, turkeys, chickens and marketing eggs, etc. and some work outside the moshav.